chenyahao/chenyahao.github.io/_pages/publications.md

   You can also find my articles on <u><a href="https://scholar.google.com/citations?user=xTOD5hAAAAAJ&hl=en&authuser=1#">my Google Scholar profile</a>.</u>
-{% include base_path %}

-{% for post in site.publications reversed %}
-  {% include archive-single.html %}
-{% endfor %}

 A. Journal Papers (submitted and peer-reviewed)
 ======
-* A1.
-Y. Chen and W. Respondek, Geometric analysis of differential-algebraic equations via linear control theory, SIAM Journal on Control and Optimization, 59 (2021), pp. 103-130.
+1. Y. Chen and W. Respondek, Geometric analysis of differential-algebraic equations via linear control theory, SIAM Journal on Control and Optimization, 59 (2021), pp. 103-130.

 B.  Conference Papers